wilburhimself/wilburhimself.github.io/content/blog/using-service-objects-in-ruby-on-rails/index.md

 date: '2019-03-15T23:46:37.121Z'
 ---

 Once an application reaches certain size, questions about architecture begin to appear.
-Rails follows a Model View Controller organization and rules exists for clean code:
+Rails follows a Model View Controller organization and basic rules exist for clean code:

 * No **Fat Models** - don't allow them to get bloated
 * Keep **views** dumb - don't put any logic in there